 Fiano di Avellino

 A complex and herbaceous wine, the Fiano grape grows in the province of Avellino, east of Naples.
-Originally brought by the Greeks, Fiano has become a coveted grape in Campania.
-Fiano wines carry sweet aromas but retain a salty and mineral flavor.
-They pair very well with rich seafood dishes, as well as delicate ones.
+Initially brought by the Greeks, Fiano has become a coveted grape in Campania.
+Fiano wines carry sweet aromas but retain a salty and mineral flavor, and they pair very well with rich seafood dishes and delicate ones.

 The best examples are also age-worthy and can improve with time.
 Look for Cantina Giardino, an incredible natural wine producer with a large selection of Fiano and other local wines.